Peter-MacCallum-Cancer-Centre/GTRC-Net-Pretrained/README.md

 To test functionality, a sample case from the DEEP-PSMA Dataset is available at https://zenodo.org/records/18150034 https://zenodo.org/records/18150034/files/train_0001.zip?download=1

 This will contain one PSMA and FDG scan in nifti format for testing inference functionality.
+Extract to a folder "sample_data\train_001\"

 Command to test installation on DEEP-PSMA sample case once downloaded
 ```